Tornadoes in Bermuda: Easter tornadoes of 1953

 Four waterspouts moved from south to north over Bermuda in short succession, causing severe damage.
 About 90 properties were damaged, a few of which were deemed uninhabitable.
 The first of these storms passed near the Bermuda Meteorological Service, producing two wind gusts over 80 mph as well as an eight millibar drop in pressure.
 The third one, which was the most damaging, struck Hamilton and Harrington Sound, killing one person.
 Several injuries were also confirmed from these storms.

 January 1986 tornadoes

 On January 12, 1986, two tornadoes struck the north and south shores of the Main Island.
 The first one, which touched down near Devonshire, caused significant damage as it cut across the island.
 The second tornado affected St. David's, on the north shore, less than two hours later.
 Several boats were sunk by the two twisters as they moved over water.

 Hurricane Emily September 1987

 On September 25, 1987 Hurricane Emily made landfall in Bermuda as a category one hurricane on the Saffir-Simpson Hurricane Wind Scale.
-The fast moving hurricane was associated with several damaging tornadoes.
+The fast moving hurricane was associated with a damaging tornado.

 March 1992

 On March 21, 1992 U.S. Naval Oceanography Command Facility later confirmed a tornado struck the east end of the island, damaging the Naval Air Station.
 Damaged houses in St. David's remained in need some time later and Government assistance was arranged.
+This tornado was the only Bermudan tornado to be rated other than FU or EFU on the Fujita Scale, being an F0.